How To Transfer Property After Death Of A Parent

 Joint Tenancy With Right Of Survivorship

-If the property was jointly owned with a spouse or another person, it automatically transfers to the surviving owner.
-The only step required is to file a death certificate with the county.
+If the property was owned jointly with a surviving spouse or another person, the title usually transfers automatically.
+You may only need to file a death certificate and a survivorship affidavit with the county.

 Sole Ownership